mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

         # For each (hkl, observed) pair obtain whether this matches the space group's conditions
         conditionsMatchList = [conditionsMatch(sgObject, x[0], x[1]) for x in reflections]

-        # The new list contains "True" for each match of observation status and space group reflection conditions
-        # The number of occurences of "True" describes how many observations/absences are explained by this space group
+        # In this list, each reflection has a dictionary with frequency of the values 0, -1 and 1
+        # (see the helper function defined above).
-        spaceGroupMatchList.append((sgSymbol, conditionsMatchList.count(True)))
+        spaceGroupMatchList.append((sgSymbol, Counter(conditionsMatchList)))

-    # Sort the list in descending order according to the number of matched observations/absences
+    # Sort the list according to abscence violations and additional reflection conditions
-    spaceGroupMatchList.sort(key=lambda x: x[1], reverse=True)
+    spaceGroupMatchList.sort(key=lambda x: (x[1][1], x[1][-1]))

     # Print some information about the most likely matches
-    print "5 space groups that explain most observations:"
+    print "5 best matching space groups:"

     for sgPair in spaceGroupMatchList[:5]:
-        print "    {}: {}/{} ({:.1f}%)".format(sgPair[0], sgPair[1], reflectionCount, sgPair[1] / float(reflectionCount) * 100.0)
+        sgStatus = sgPair[1]
+        print "    {}: {} absence violations, {: >2} additional absences, {: >2} matches".format(sgPair[0], sgStatus[1], sgStatus[-1], sgStatus[0])

-    print "The most likely space group is:", spaceGroupMatchList[0][0]
+    print "The best matching space group is:", spaceGroupMatchList[0][0]

 The script should produce the following output:

 .. testoutput:: ExSpaceGroupCheck

     There are 54 reflections to consider.
-    5 space groups that explain most observations:
+    5 space groups with best match:
-        F d -3 m: 51/54 (94.4%)
+        F d -3 m: 0 absence violations,  3 additional absences, 51 matches
-        F m -3 m: 48/54 (88.9%)
+        F m -3 m: 0 absence violations,  6 additional absences, 48 matches
+        P n -3 m: 0 absence violations, 31 additional absences, 23 matches
+        P m -3 m: 0 absence violations, 42 additional absences, 12 matches
-        F d -3 c: 45/54 (83.3%)
+        F d -3 c: 6 absence violations,  3 additional absences, 45 matches
-        F m -3 c: 42/54 (77.8%)
-        I a -3 d: 37/54 (68.5%)
-    The most likely space group is: F d -3 m
+    The best matching space group is: F d -3 m

 In this case, the script gave the right answer, because the list of reflections was created using the crystal structure of silicon, which, as mentioned above, belongs to space group type :math:`Fd\bar{3}m`.
 The systematic absences derived from the symmetry operations explain all observations (and absences) expcept three.
 These are caused by the Si-atom on a special position.
+The presence of atoms in special positions can lead to incorrect determination of the space group because the introduced additional reflection conditions may match those of a different space group.

 ..
 [ITAPointGroups] International Tables for Crystallography (2006).
 Vol. A, ch.
 10.1, p.
 762